apache/trafficserver/doc/admin-guide/files/sni.yaml.en.rst

                                     which a malicious user may alter to some other server value whose policies are more lenient than the host he is trying to access.

+valid_tls_version_min_in  Inbound   This specifies the minimum TLS version that will be offered to user agents during
+                                    the TLS negotiation.
+This replaces the global settings in :ts:cv:`proxy.config.ssl.server.version.min`,
+                                    :ts:cv:`proxy.config.ssl.TLSv1`, :ts:cv:`proxy.config.ssl.TLSv1_1`,
+                                    :ts:cv:`proxy.config.ssl.TLSv1_2`, and :ts:cv:`proxy.config.ssl.TLSv1_3`.
+The potential
+                                    values are TLSv1, TLSv1_1, TLSv1_2, and TLSv1_3.
+This key is only valid for OpenSSL 1.1.0 and later and BoringSSL.
+Older versions of OpenSSL do not provide a hook early enough to update the SSL object.
+It is a syntax error for |TS| built against earlier versions.

+valid_tls_version_max_in  Inbound   This specifies the minimum TLS version that will be offered to user agents during
+                                    the TLS negotiation.
+This replaces the global settings in :ts:cv:`proxy.config.ssl.server.version.max`,
+                                    :ts:cv:`proxy.config.ssl.TLSv1`, :ts:cv:`proxy.config.ssl.TLSv1_1`,
+                                    :ts:cv:`proxy.config.ssl.TLSv1_2`, and :ts:cv:`proxy.config.ssl.TLSv1_3`.
+The potential
+                                    values are TLSv1, TLSv1_1, TLSv1_2, and TLSv1_3.
+This key is only valid for OpenSSL 1.1.0 and later and BoringSSL.
+Older versions of OpenSSL do not provide a hook early enough to update the SSL object.
+It is a syntax error for |TS| built against earlier versions.

-valid_tls_versions_in     Inbound   This specifies the list of TLS protocols that will be offered to user agents during
+valid_tls_versions_in     Inbound   Deprecated.
+This specifies the list of TLS protocols that will be offered to user agents during
                                     the TLS negotiation.
 This replaces the global settings in :ts:cv:`proxy.config.ssl.TLSv1`, :ts:cv:`proxy.config.ssl.TLSv1_1`,
                                     :ts:cv:`proxy.config.ssl.TLSv1_2`, and :ts:cv:`proxy.config.ssl.TLSv1_3`.
 The potential